Full-reference solution to measure perceived video quality, audio quality and audio/video synchronization (lipsync)

 VQA is mainly designed for:

 VQA is a software product.
 It works under any Windows version (XP, Vista, Seven, 8, 8.1, 10 and Server editions) and is very easy to install (you just have to run the installer and click on "Next..." several times).
 It can run on virtually any PC.
 It can even run on a laptop.
 If possible, the recommended configuration is: 4-core CPU, 3 GB of RAM, 10 GB of free hard disk space.

 VQA takes video files as input.
-VQA is based on a full reference video quality metric.
+VQA is based on full reference video quality metrics.
 It means that when you want to measure the perceived video quality of a distorted video, you have to provide the reference video of this distorted video.
 The reference video is the video which doesn't contain the distortions for which you want to measure the impact of perceived video quality.
 Typically, for video encoders benchmarking, the distorted video corresponds to the output of the encoder and the reference video corresponds to its input (so the distortions taken into account are the ones brought by the video encoder).

 At start up, VQA displays a window showing two video preview frames: one for the reference video and one for the distorted video (that you want to measure).
 To start using VQA, you generally click a "Browse..." button in order to select a video file (reference or distorted video) and load it.